ForgeRock/ds-operator/README.md

 * Tainting
  such nodes will help them "repel" non directory workloads, which can be helpful for performance.
 If nodes are not tainted, this toleration has no effect.
 This should be thought of as an optional feature that most users will not require.
-* Anti-Affinity: The DS nodes will prefer to be scheduled on nodes that do not have other directory pods on them.
+* Anti-Affinity: The DS nodes will _prefer_ to be scheduled on nodes that do not have other directory pods on them.
 This is "soft" anti-affinity.
 DS pods will be scheduled on the same node if the scheduler is not able to fulfill the request.

-## Volume Snapshots (Preview ONLY)
+## Volume Snapshots

 Beginning in Kubernetes 1.20, [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) are generally available.
 Snapshots enable the creation of a rapid point-in-time snapshot of a disk image.
-This feature may also be available in earlier verions going back to 1.17.

 The ds-operator enables the following auto-snapshot features: